Optimal Window Queries on Line Segments using the Trapezoidal Search DAG: Expected Time of Vertical Segment-Queries

+All expectations are over the permutations of $S$.
+To prove this, we require some definitions.
+Let $q_0$ and $q_1$ denote the bottom and top endpoint of $q$, respectively.
 Let $\mathcal{T}$ denote the set of trapezoids in the trapezoidation of $S$.
-Note that these trapezoids are in one-to-one relation with leaf level nodes in the TSD.
-For convenience, we assume the set $S$ contains four segments which define an infinitely large bounding box containing the rest of the segments so that any point, within the query segment, is contained in one trapezoid of~$\cal T$.
-For $q$, we denote the result set by $R(q) = \{\Delta \in \mathcal{T} : \Delta \cap q \neq \emptyset\}$ and define the random variable $V(q)$ to be the set of nodes of the TSD visited by the segment-query.
-All expected values are over the permutations of $S$.
+Note that these trapezoids are in one-to-one relation with leaves of any TSD over $S$.
+For $q$, we denote the result set by $R(q) = \{\Delta \in \mathcal{T} : \Delta \cap q \neq \emptyset\}$ and define the random variable $V_q$ to be the set of nodes of the TSD visited by the segment-query.
 For $\Delta \in R(q)$, let $q(\Delta)$ be the point in $q\cap \Delta$ with the lowest $y$-coordinate.
 That is $q(\Delta)$ is either on the bottom segment of the trapezoid or $q_0$.
-Let $K_q$ be the multi-set $\{q(\Delta):\Delta\in R(q)\}$ of those $k+1$ points. ($K_q$ is an ordinary set if all $\Delta \in R(q)$ have non-zero area.)
+Let $K_q$ be the multi-set $\{q(\Delta):\Delta\in R(q)\}$ of those points. ($K_q$ is an ordinary set if all $\Delta \in R(q)$ have non-zero area.)
+First observe that node set $V_q$ is the union of the search paths of the points in $K_q$.